TimothyVales/PmodHygro/README.md

 ![SD Card Location](https://github.com/TimothyVales/PmodHygro/blob/master/SD_Card.jpg)

 Connect the microUSB and ethernet cables from your board to your laptop.
 Make sure everything is connected properly, and turn on the board.
 After a couple of seconds, open any web browser (I use Google Chrome), and type in "pynq:9090".
 This will open up the Jupyter Notebook.
+Use the password xilinx, if asked.

 ![Jupyter NB](https://github.com/TimothyVales/PmodHygro/blob/master/JupyterNB.JPG)